lyrixx/GithubComment/README.rst

 How?
 ----

-Just grab the phar_. and start using it.
+Just grab the latest phar_. and start using it.

 Usage?
 ------